Nonminimally coupled ultralight axions as cold dark matter: Nonminimally coupled real scalar field

-The system of relevant equations constitute the first order Klein-Gordon equation, Eqs.~(\ref{eq:alpha_eqn})--(\ref{eq:beta_eqn}), along with the first order Einstein equations and the Boltzmann equations for other components of the universe given in Appendix \S\ref{sec:Appendix_First_Order_Equations}.
-For comparison with the observed matter power spectrum at the current epoch, the quantity of direct interest is the scalar field density perturbation $\delta_{\phi}$ (Eq.~\ref{eq:denper_def}), which can be determined from the solutions of $\alpha$ and $\beta$.
+The system of relevant equations constitutes the first order Klein-Gordon equation, Eqs.~(\ref{eq:alpha_eqn}) and (\ref{eq:beta_eqn}), along with the first order Einstein equations and the Boltzmann equations for other components of the universe given in Appendix \ref{sec:Appendix_First_Order_Equations}.
+For comparison with the observed matter power spectrum at the current epoch, the quantity of direct interest is the scalar-field density perturbation $\delta_{\phi}$ [Eq.~(\ref{eq:denper_def})], which can be determined from the solutions of $\alpha$ and $\beta$.